 Holds are placed on students’ registrations by a variety of offices with a range of impacts.
 Typically, students are most impacted by holds by not being able to enroll in courses until the hold is lifted.

-Holds will appear in your CalCentral.
+You can view holds when logged in to CalCentral.
 Click on the registration hold alert for information about why it is there, who placed it, and how to clear it.

 Registration holds placed by L&S Advising